 Mary Bea Sullivan – Mary’s son Brendan attends Auburn University and sold for a first summer in 2010

-When our son, Brendan Meyer called to say he was considering an internship with Southwestern Advantage, I was extremely skeptical.
+When our son, Brendan, called to say he was considering an internship with Southwestern Advantage, I was extremely skeptical.
 Actually, I thought he would have to be crazy to do it.
-I have spent many years in sales and various forms of business development and imagined selling books door-to-door would be incredibly difficult.
+I have spent many years in sales and various forms of business development and imagined this would be incredibly difficult.
 Also, I was concerned about Brendan’s living arrangements and safety.
 When we met with the Southwestern representative, my husband and I were slightly less skeptical, but still wary.
 Ultimately, we decided that this was Brendan’s choice as a young man, and we would support him.
 We knew he was capable of hard work based upon his dedication to school, sports, and a previous restaurant job.

 We were struck by the maturity we heard from Brendan as the summer progressed.
 We noticed he was taking responsibility for his choices, saw the connection between his attitude and his experience of life, and focused on activity–understanding that the only he could control was his dedication to the plan, not how people would respond to him, i.e. buy or not buy.

 • Brendan has translated his dedication in the field to classwork.
 With the encouragement of his mentor, he is structuring his time to study like a work day and is more organized and efficient in his approach to schoolwork. • He is a better communicator; especially a more attentive listener. • Brendan is enjoying the trips and connections with Southwestern friends at Auburn and around the country. • Success breeds confidence and happiness.
 Even though Brendan didn’t break any records, he practice real perseverance and has gained confidence from that.